kontena/k8s-node-descale/README.md

-    --kube-token TOKEN            Kubernetes access token (default: $KUBE_TOKEN) --max-age DURATION            maximum age of server before draining and terminating (default: $MAX_AGE, or "3d") --max-nodes COUNT             drain maximum of COUNT nodes per cycle (default: $MAX_NODES_COUNT, or 1) --every SCHEDULE              run periodically, example: --every 1h (default: $CHECK_PERIOD) --dry-run                     perform a dry-run, doesn't drain terminate any instances. (default: $DRY_RUN, or false) -h, --help                    print help
+    --kube-token TOKEN            Kubernetes access token (default: $KUBE_TOKEN) --max-age DURATION            maximum age of server before draining and terminating (default: $MAX_AGE, or "3d") --max-nodes COUNT             drain maximum of COUNT nodes per cycle (default: $MAX_NODES_COUNT, or 1) --check-period SCHEDULE       run periodically, example: --every 1h (default: $CHECK_PERIOD) --dry-run                     perform a dry-run, doesn't drain terminate any instances. (default: $DRY_RUN, or false) -h, --help                    print help
 ```

 ### Scheduling

-You can use the `--every` option to let the program do its own scheduling or deploy it as a [cron job](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/).
+You can use the `--check-period` option to let the program do its own scheduling or deploy it as a [cron job](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/).

 ### Configuring credentials